jscheid/kite/kite.md

 corresponds to which WebKit tab.
 However, pages opened later in time usually have higher suffix numbers.

+## Debugging a new browser tab

+You can also create a debugging session for a new tab by using a prefix argument of `-' (the default when you use the `M--' modifier key or `C-u -' modifier keys) for any of the Kite buffer commands.
+Note that this relies on undocumented features found in current Chrome versions and thus may or may not work with your WebKit browser.

 ## Remote Sessions and Multiple Debugging Sessions

 In some situations you might want to debug more than one page